Supporting Youth through

 Tenderfoot, Second Class, First Class

-The first set of ranks - Tenderfoot, Second Class, and First Class - is designed to teach new Scouts the basic camping, first aid, and safety skills needed to go camping.
+The first set of ranks - Tenderfoot, Second Class, and First Class - are designed to teach new Scouts the basic camping, first aid, and safety skills needed to go camping.
 Some Scouts can do all of the requirements in less than a year; some scouts will take longer.
 You may pass any of the requirements for Tenderfoot, Second Class, and First Class at any time.
 For example, if you fulfill a First Class requirement before you are a Second Class Scout, you may get the First Class requirement signed off.
 You may not receive a rank, however, until you have earned the one before it.

 Rank requirements are signed off by your fellow Scouts or a Scoutmaster.
 A Scout who is two ranks above the rank you are working on is allowed to sign off.
 For example, a First Class Scout (or above) can sign off on all Tenderfoot requirements.

 One requirement that Boy Scouts have for rank advancement is that whenever you complete the requirements for a rank, you need to have a Scoutmaster Conference.
-At this meeting the Scoutmaster will review the requirements with you to make sure that they have been learned correctly.
+At this meeting, the Scoutmaster will review the requirements with you to make sure that they have been learned correctly.
 He will help you to set up the goals for the next advancement, and he will have you share your ideas about the troop (how it's going from your viewpoint, what you would like the troop to do more of, any problems you see occurring...).

 Board of Review

 All rank advancements, except for the Scout badge, also require a Board of Review.
 The members of a Board of Review are adult leaders in the troop -except for the Scoutmaster or any of his Assistant Scoutmasters.
-The main purpose of the Board of Review is not to retest the skills a Scout has learned, but to see what the Scout's spirit is, gauge how the troop is doing in helping the Scout along and meeting Boy Scout objectives.
+The main purpose of the Board of Review is not to retest the skills a Scout has learned, but to see what the Scout's spirit is, and gauge how the troop is doing in helping the Scout along and meeting Boy Scout objectives.

 Court of Awards